-Control Power ON switch: This green switch turns on 120 VAC control power to the test set, and its green lamp lights when ON.
+Control Power ON switch S3: This green switch turns on 120 VAC control power to the test set, and its green lamp lights when ON.
+It also resets the output interlock and energizes the interlock contactor K1 if all interlocks are clear.